RobertARandolph/AdmiralBumbleBee.com/_posts/2019-12-25-Hornet-Autogain-and-Christmas.md

 <div class="image-caption">AutoGain Pro mk2</div>
 {:/nomarkdown}

+**NOTE**: The author replied in the comments asking me to make a support ticket, which I have done.
+I originally attempted to do this but it froze my browser.
+I have since found that my adblocking setup was causing this, which is clearly my issue.

 This week I was trying to write a review/how-to on using [Hornet AutoGain Pro mk2](https://www.hornetplugins.com/plugins/hornet-autogain-pro-mk2/), however I spent about 15 hours _just trying to get it to work_.

 I never managed to get it to work.
 Results were either: